A Complete Garage Door Material Guide

 • Come in unique overlay designs: You can customize your wooden garage door with steel or wood panels for a memorable and sophisticated appearance.

-4. Wood Composite
+4. Wood Composite Garage Doors

 One of the drawbacks of wood composite garage doors is that they can be less durable than natural wood and can crack or chip easily.
 Wood composite can also require some maintenance, like waxing and washing, to keep up with your garage door’s appearance.